vojay-dev/vojay-dev.github.io/_posts/2024-03-25-flink-twitch.md

 }
 {% endhighlight %}

 Before we run it again, we need to adjust our run configuration again by adding the new `--twitchChannels` parameter.
 As we marked it as **required**, the application would fail otherwise.
-Navigate to "Run" -> "Edit Configurations..." and add:
+Navigate to _Run_ --> _Edit Configurations..._ and add:

 {% highlight text %}
 --twitchChannels vojay,valorant